little-pinecone/spring-boot-log4j-2-scaffolding/README.md

 ## Overview and technical features

-* [Log4j 2](https://logging.apache.org/log4j/2.x/) is used for logs processing
+* [Log4j 2](https://logging.apache.org/log4j/2.x/) is used for logs processing.
-* The application uses two loggers and sends log entries to three appenders.
+* The application uses the `root` logger and sends log entries to `RollingFile` and `Console` appenders.
+* When you run the app, the `logs` directory will be created automatically.

 ## Built With